-This recipe employs a technique called _bhoona_, in which the meat, spices, and wet ingredients are stewed together until the mixture reduces and the main ingredient browns.
+This recipe is for an adaptation of a dish served at Karim’s and employs a technique called bhoona, in which the meat, spices, and wet ingredients are stewed together until the mixture reduces and the main ingredient browns.

 - 9 cloves garlic, chopped

 - 3 lb. bone-in goat shoulder, trimmed and cut into 4″ pieces